Chrismarsh/covid19/README.md

 # COVID19
 A Canada-first breakdown and analysis of the COVID19 pandemic.
-The data are from John-Hopkins University CSSE
+The data are from John-Hopkins University CSSE.
+Data are updated at UTC+0 daily.
+These plots thus reflect the previous day's complete data.
+This date is in the title with the date generated in the footer.

 https://github.com/CSSEGISandData/COVID-19